IBM/helm101/tutorial/README.md

   * Revision management
   * Repositories and chart sharing

-# Prerequesites
+# Prerequisites

 * Have a running Kubernetes cluster.
-See the [IBM Cloud Kubernetes Service](https://console.bluemix.net/docs/containers/cs_tutorials.html) or [Kubernetes Getting Started Guide](https://kubernetes.io/docs/setup/) for details about creating a cluster.
+See the [IBM Cloud Kubernetes Service](https://cloud.ibm.com/docs/containers/cs_tutorials.html#cs_cluster_tutorial) or [Kubernetes Getting Started Guide](https://kubernetes.io/docs/setup/) for details about creating a cluster.
 * Have Helm installed and initialized with the Kubernetes cluster.
 See [Installing Helm on IBM Cloud Kubernetes Service](Lab0/README.md) or the [Helm Quickstart Guide](https://docs.helm.sh/using_helm/#quickstart) for getting started with Helm.

 # Helm Overview

 Helm is a tool that streamlines installation and management of Kubernetes applications.
-It uses a packaging format called charts which are a collection of files that describe Kubernetes resources.
-It can run anywhere (laptop, CI/CD etc.) and is available for various operating systems, like OSX, Linux and Windows.
+It uses a packaging format called "charts", which are a collection of files that describe Kubernetes resources.
+It can run anywhere (laptop, CI/CD, etc.) and is available for various operating systems, like OSX, Linux and Windows.

 ![helm-architecture](images/helm-architecture.png)